 Are those things you can relate to at all?

-When you do this, you are throwing some examples at them and looking for their agreement or acknowledgment to any of them.
-You will get responses that are some form of “yes” or “no.” If you get something close to “yes,” you can then drill in to inquire about which one and find out more about it.
+When you do this, you throw some examples at them and look for their agreement or acknowledgment of any of them.
+You will get responses in the form of “yes” or “no.” If you get something close to “yes,” you can then drill down to ask which one and learn more about it.

 SalesScripter helps sales pros to build a cold call script that uncovers pain.